FilipeChagasDev/fmake/src/fmake/targets/README.md

 ## gpp_object

-compiles an object file for each C/C++ code file specified in the sources list
+compiles an object file for each C/C++ code file specified in the sources list.

 ```python
 # example of configurations sub-dictionary for gcc_object target